 Our structured programme is available to all new and recent graduates.
 Delivered from October 2021 to December 2022, the comprehensive, practical and theory-based programme provides essential CPD required for a new graduates first job in practice.

 It also provides the opportunity to be supported within a national network, plus the opportunity to meet up and network with other new graduates on a regular basis, it also gives you a solid foundation on which to build a long and fulfilling career in veterinary.

 The programme commences 6th October 2021 and consists of 13 modules.
 Days are scheduled in 2 day blocks.
 So this gives participants the opportunity to catch up in an informal setting during the evening dinner.

 Modules & 2022/23 Dates

 Wednesday 5th October – Bovine 1

-Bovine Obstetrics, caesarean sections & calving, calve surgery, medicine and treatments
+Bovine obstetrics, caesarean sections & calving, calf surgery, medicine and treatments

 Thursday 6th October – Bovine 2